synnaxlabs/synnax/docs/tech/rfc/0003-220604-segment-distribution.md

    generating the channel's data (e.g. a sensor).

 Channel data is partitioned into entities called _segments_.
-A segment is a reasonably sized (roughly one byte to ten megabyte) sub-range of a channel's data.
+A segment is a reasonably sized (roughly one byte to ten megabyte) sub range of a channel's data.
 When a client wants to add data to a channel, they submit a set of one or more segments in a write request.
 The size of these segments typically grows with the data rate.